validatedpatterns/docs/devsecops/cluster-sizing.md

 The hub can be modified to deploy OpenShift Pipelines if needed.
 See Development cluster pattern components.

-### Secure Supply Chain Pattern OpenShift Datacenter HUB Cluster Size
+### Multicluster DevSecOps Pattern OpenShift Datacenter HUB Cluster Size

 The Secure Supply Chain pattern has been tested with a defined set of specifically tested configurations that represent the most common combinations that Red Hat OpenShift Container Platform (OCP) customers are using or deploying for the x86_64 architecture.